 The result was charming.
 (Although people would probably locked up for that today.)

-But there was a problem; it was one take, a 67 second take and the agency had booked 60 seconds spots.
+But there was a problem; it was one take, a 67″ take, the agency had booked 60 second spots.

 They didn’t want to cut it to a 60″ and it wasn’t long enough to fill a 90″, (the only available time lengths being sold for cinema at the time).